minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 -----------------------------------------------

 Consider an agent attempting the Navigate task.
-Every episode it attempts to get to the objective and after it fails or succeeds the Minecraft world is reset.
+After each attempt to get to the objective the Minecraft world is reset.
 Resetting the world is very computationally costly and it would be better to just reset the position, health, and food of the agent.

 This could be accomplished with the following Minecraft commands: